 Exercising in the morning is also a great way to help you wake up, boost your energy levels and increase your brainpower and productivity for the rest of the day.

-So go to bed 60 to 90 minutes earlier than usual so you could wake up a bit earlier to either go for a run, hit the gym or do an at-home workout before going to work.
+Therefore, go to bed 60 to 90 minutes earlier than usual so you could have enough time for a workout first thing in the morning.

-Truth be told is the more you rub shoulders with people who support your goals and your vision, the more likely you are going to succeed.
+The more you rub shoulders with people who support your goals and your vision, the more likely you will succeed.

-Not only that, chances are that you are going to be more consistent with your workouts when you got a training buddy to motivate you and hold you accountable for your actions and progress (or lack thereof).
+Chances are you are going to be more consistent with your workouts when you got a training buddy to motivate you and hold you accountable for your action.

-As a result, whether you are trying to get into a better shape or simply want to shed a few extra pounds, you need to schedule your workouts (or, at least, some of them) with a workout partner.
+As a result, whether you are trying to get into a better shape or simply want to shed a few extra pounds, be sure to schedule your workouts (or, at least, some of them) with a workout partner.

-If you are looking to get the most out of every hour you spend working out, then you might consider hiring a personal trainer—especially if you have the budget for it.
+If you are looking to get the most out of every hour you spend working out, then you might hire a personal trainer—especially if you have the budget for it.

-A personal trainer can help learn proper form, hold you accountable to your goals, devise a smart workout strategy, overcome physical and emotional obstacles, and teach how to safely progress your workouts so you can keep on getting real results without hurting yourself in the process.
+A personal trainer can help learn proper form, hold you accountable to your goals, devise a smart workout strategy, overcome physical and emotional obstacles, and teach how to safely progress your workouts so you can keep on getting real results without hurting yourself.

 Once you find one, ask them to take you through a fitness assessment to identify your weaknesses and muscular imbalances, which can help come up with a well-rounded workout routine that fits with your current fitness needs and goals.

-In opinion, the best workout program in the world is the activity you already love doing
+In opinion, the best exercise program in the world is the activity you already love doing

-When you opt for an exercise you love to do, you will definitely have more fun while doing it, hence, you will be more likely to keep doing it over the long haul.
+When you opt for an exercise you love doing, you’ll have more fun while doing it.
+Hence, you will be more likely to keep doing it over the long haul.

 Therefore, if you like running, then run.